cspollard/cspollard.github.io/HEPExample.md

 (`Alternative`{.haskell}); as long as you have these, then you can use this function.

-I think that's enough for today!
+Whew: I think that's enough for today.
 Hopefully I've given you a taste of what can be achieved with these very powerful abstractions that mathematicians have known about for years, but which only recently have seen use in much "day-to-day" code.